greg-raven/Uncommon-Sense/_posts/2023-08-06-trade-of-governing.md

 ---
-title: 'The trade of governing'
+title: "The trade of governing"
 layout: post
 categories:
 - politics